 Based on panel data from 2013 to 2022, this paper employs the entropy method to measure the levels of new quality productivity, high-quality development, and green finance in 30 provinces across China.
 It empirically investigates the impact of green finance on new quality productivity and high-quality development.
 The results indicate that green finance contributes to the enhancement of new quality productivity and high-quality development.
 The primary pathways through which green finance affects new quality productivity are technological innovation, industrial transformation and upgrading, and investment.
-For high-quality development, the main pathways are technological innovation and industrial transformation and upgrading.
-The promoting effect of green finance on new quality productivity and high-quality development exhibits regional heterogeneity and differences in carbon emission levels.
+For high-quality development, the main pathways are technological innovation and upgrading.
+The promoting effect of green finance on new quality productivity and differences in carbon emission levels.